WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin {{?RFC6454}}.

-Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin {{?RFC6454}}.

 Note that previous attempts to sign HTTP messages ({{?I-D.thomson-http-content-signature}}, {{?I-D.burke-content-signature}}, and
 {{?I-D.cavage-http-signatures}}) omit a description of how a client should use a